Permafrost/Tundra/readme.md

 // input stream
 tundra.content:emit($document, $encoding, $schema, $mode);

-// many-to-one conversion of XML or flat file content to another format.
-Calls the given
+// many-to-one conversion of XML or flat file content to another format; calls the given
 // joining service, passing the parsed list of contents as an input, and emitting the joined
 // content as output; the splitting service must accept an IData document list, and return
 // a single IData